-In 2017 SuperGrid Institute renovated the experimental hydraulic test rig in the CREMHyG laboratory at Grenoble INP.
-This hydraulic platform is capable of testing every kind of reversible pump turbine in all four quadrants to gather data on their efficiency, cavitation and dynamic behavior according to IEC 60193 standard requirements.
+SuperGrid Institute’s hydraulic platform makes it possible for us to test every kind of reversible pump turbine in all four quadrants, gathering data on efficiency, cavitation and dynamic behaviour according to IEC 60193 standard requirements.

 Another platform, HydroPHIL, simulates the performance of hydroelectric dams.
 It focuses on hydraulic transitions within the power grid and, more generally, on unsteady regimes associated with the operation of hydraulic turbines: power build-up, start-ups, shutdowns, etc.